 Robert Workman (1960s)

-Workman's key insight: faster tissues (brain, blood) tolerate higher supersaturation than slower tissues (fat, bones).
+Workman's key insight: faster tissues (brain, blood) tolerate higher supersaturation than slower tissues (fat, bones) — and the tolerated ratio also varies with depth.

 🧮 Bühlmann's Solution